DanielSel/saw/spec/pop_protocol.md

 ## pop Datastructure
 struct pop {
+    seq_nr: uint
     timestamp: uint
     ap_pubkey: pubkey // do we need this?
-    mac_address: bytes // do we need this?
+    mac_address: bytes // do we need this?  --> + security - cannot use same wallet for multiple devices
-    signature: [v, p, k] // research
+    signature: [v, r, s] // research
 }

 ## Properties